Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Methods, including details of simulations

 First, we sample the ecological properties of the community as described in Sec. \ref{sec:gLVderivation} and \ref{sec:CRM}.
 We then evolve the community towards its unique steady state \emph{without demographic noise} by solving the full differential equations using the \textsc{LSODA} method (with absolute and relative tolerances $10^{-12}$).
 The convergence is reached when all the derivatives $dN_i/dt,dR_\alpha/dt$ are less than $10^{-10}$.
 We can then use these results to compute the predicted values of $\eta$.

 After that, we randomly choose one of the surviving species with equal probability as the parent.
+Since we only focus on a single mutation, the distribution for which parent is chosen does not affect the analysis.
 Each time, we introduce a mutant associated with the chosen parent, sampled as described in Sec. \ref{sec:gLVderivation} and \ref{sec:CRM}.
 We then solve the full differential equations \emph{with demographic noise} using a generalized Euler method as explained below.
 Due to the multiplicative nature of the noise, the simulation can become numerically unstable if we sample the noise directly.
 Instead, we make use of the result in \cite{dornic2005integration}.
 Within a time step $dt$, we can approximate that the total growth rates of the species remain unchanged, since the growth rates involve averages over all the species or resource abundances.
 In other words, the species dynamics within time $dt$ becomes

 where $g_i$ is the momentarily constant growth rate depending on the current species or resource abundances.
 It was noticed that the above equation can be solved exactly, and the solution is given by

 where $\mathrm{Gamma}(\alpha)$ is the gamma distribution with shape parameter $\alpha$ and unit scale.
 We define $\mathrm{Gamma}(0)$ as the Dirac delta distribution at $0$.
 For each time $t$, we sample $N_i(t+dt)$ according to the above distribution.
 If resources are involved in the model, their abundances are updated at the same time using the ordinary Euler method.
 After that, to ensure uninvadability, we impose a hard wall for the abundances at $\lambda=10^{-7}$, i.e.